UniStuttgart-VISUS/2022-VINCI-Dosdall-Learn2Tap-Code/README.txt

 	(MySQL server must be installed on local computer. https://www.simplilearn.com/tutorials/mysql-tutorial/mysql-workbench-installation)

-2. Execute the files from the database server to create the database.
+2. Execute the files from the database folder to create the database.

 3. folder server --> File Index --> adjust database access